jdoleary/Spellmasons/docs/TasksCurrent.md

     - chain: targeted near by dead units above living ones, prefer living
         - maybe just do 3 rounds of it, the first targets units, if there's still not enough target the dead and if there's still not enough taget pickups.
 OR only target same as original target? so if source target is dead, target more dead, etc.
 ## Brad playtest
-    - Your allies are waiting for you happens when the 2nd player joins
     - add footstep sfx
-    - change end turn button color when you're the last player
-        - instead of sound
     - feedback loop for when you're in the portal but your teammate isnt
     - bug: summoner summoned archers that had the images of golems, i could tell because they had the archer attention marker above their heads
     - Brad couldn't see top of inventory due to resolution